Eurynomus/zetta-dynamic-form/README.md

 * As soon as a valid schema is provided, the form renders.
 * A “Reset Form” button is available to reset the schema input and start fresh.
 * Mock API calls are triggered where applicable to auto-fill fields.
-* On submit the filled values are output as a structured JSON object — preserving the hierarchy of nested groups and field dependencies.
+* On submit the filled values are output in the console as a structured JSON object — preserving the hierarchy of nested groups and field dependencies.

 When the JSON is not valid:
 * Throws an error for invalid JSON format.